zawakin/promptogen/docs/en/docs/getting-started/text-llm.md

         pass
 ```

-Promptogen is designed to be independent of any specific LLM. `TextLLM` is a prime example of this.
+Promptogen is designed to not depend on a specific LLM. `TextLLM` is a prime example of this.
 By defining such interfaces, various large language models can be handled uniformly.

-## Method 1: Implementation using a custom class
+## Implementation Example 1: Using a Custom Class

-### Example using the OpenAI API

-Here is an example of implementing `TextLLM` using the OpenAI API.
-For instance, you can define a function called `generate_chat_completion` as follows:
+For instance, here's an example of implementing `TextLLM` using the OpenAI API.
+You can define a function like `generate_chat_completion` as shown below.

 ```python
 import openai